The links below in the text, will take you direct to a number of marine sites.

 British Tools in the USA - Your hardware store for the finest hand tools, service tools,reproduction tool kits & literature made.
 Established 1979

-On the left is the logo for my daughter Jenny's website.
-She organises treks, to the Andes, Sahara.
-Amazon, China, you name it, she will go there.
+On the left is the logo for my daughter Jenny and her husband Dave's website.
+They organise treks, to the Andes, Sahara.
+Amazon, China, you name it they will do it.

 Winner of hotel of the year in 2004!